-All pupils with SEN are fully timetabled within the school timetable, including mixed ability tutor groups, ability sets and, in the later years, the option groups for the Key Stage 4/5 curriculum.
+All pupils with SEND are fully timetabled within the school timetable, including mixed ability tutor groups, ability sets and, in the later years, the option groups for the Key Stage 4/5 curriculum.

 The school receives additional funding for pupils with an Education, Health and Care (EHC) Plan.
 This is delegated to meet each child’s needs according to their Individual Education Plan, reviewed annually, which is produced in partnership with the local Authority.
 Pupils play a key role in this review process and their views and opinions will help to inform our provision planning for the following academic year.

-We have outstanding links with the Authority and many other specialist support agencies.
-We have excellent working relationships with specialists within the Authority and they regularly come into school either to advise on support, provided specific training for staff or to complete assessments with pupils.
+We have excellent working relationships with specialists within the Authority and they regularly come into school either to advise on support, provide specific training for staff or to complete assessments with pupils.
 We value these links and recognise the importance of seeking out further support beyond our school environment to improve our knowledge and understanding of the needs of our pupils.